 - How do we discover what is being done so we can offer help?

 - Where can we share our contributions and ideas?

 - What does the world need from us?

-This being the most important of all: What took you so long to ask us?
+Is this being the most important of all: What took you so long to ask us?
 We are the ones the world has been waiting for!